 For Medium Range BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 25 dBm/MHz shall apply, whichever is less stringent.

 For local area BS, either the CACLR limits in Table 3.5-1 or the absolute limit of 32 dBm/MHz shall apply, whichever is less stringent.

-The CACLR for E-UTRA and UTRA carriers located on either side of the sub-block gap shall be higher than the value specified in Table 3.5-1: Base station CACLR in non-contiguous spectrum.
+The CACLR for E-UTRA and UTRA carriers located on either side of the sub-block gap or the inter RF bandwidth gap shall be higher than the value specified in Table 3.5-1:

 TABLE 3.5-1

+Base station CACLR in non-contiguous spectrum or multiple bands